Kusatsu, Gunma: Government

 Kusatsu has a mayor-council form of government with a directly elected mayor and a unicameral town council of 12 members.
 Kusatsu, collectively with the other municipalities in Agatsuma District, contributes two members to the Gunma Prefectural Assembly.
 In terms of national politics, the town is part of Gunma 5th district of the lower house of the Diet of Japan.

 Economy

 The town's main income is tourism.
 About 90% of the working population is employed in the tertiary sector, primarily in connection with its hot spring resorts, with very little industry and almost no agriculture.

 Education

 Kusatsu has a public elementary school, Kusatsu Elementary School (草津町立草津小学校), and one public middle school, Kusatsu Junior High School (草津町立草津中学校), operated by the town government.

 The town does not have a high school.
 Gunma Prefectural Board of Education operates prefectural high schools elsewhere.

 Transportation

 Railway

 In 1964, rail services to the town ceased after the closure of the nearby sulfur pit and the ensuing loss of freight traffic, which made operation of the line uneconomic.
+Bus services are offered at Kusatsu Onsen Bus Terminal.